 REMEMBER plans aren't only essential for the safety of pets.
 If you're responsible for other animals, make sure you have disaster plans for them as well.
 That would include feral or outdoor cats, horses and/or other farm animals.

 I hope if an emergency or disaster strikes, these tips will protect both you and your beloved pets!
-Let's keep our friends bracing for hurricane Florence in our thoughts and prayers 🙏🏻🙏🏻💕
+Let's keep our friends in the midst of these devastating fires in our thoughts and prayers 🙏🏻🙏🏻💕

 *RC Pets has wonderful safety/outdoor/